CrunchyExplosion/DataKraft/README.md

 git clone https://github.com/your_username/your_repository_name.git
 ```

-##Setup the Virtual Environment
+## Setup the Virtual Environment
 It is recommended to use a virtual environment to manage dependencies.
-You can create a virtual environment using venv:
+You can create a virtual environment using `venv`.

 ## 1. Navigate to the project directory:
 ```bash